Walter Schultheiß

-Walter Schultheiss (born 25 May 1924) is a German actor, author and painter.
+Walter Schultheiß (25 May 1924 – 22 December 2025) was a German actor, author and painter.

-Life and career
+Early life and career

-He began his career in 1947 as Pedro del Vegas in the operetta Maske in Blau.
+Schultheiß began his career in 1947 as Pedro del Vegas in the operetta Maske in Blau.
 He became famous in 1963 through his street sweeper skits at the former Süddeutscher Rundfunk, in which he and Werner Veidt entertained radio listeners every Saturday for 20 years: as the street sweeper duo Karle and Gottlob.
 He was heard and seen in other sketches, and radio plays with Oscar Heiler, Oscar Müller, Willy Seiler, Georg Thomalla and Willy Reichert.

-Schultheiss was involved in television films and family series such as Oh God, Herr Pfarrer, Der König von Bärenbach, as the pious parish councilor Karl Engstinger in Pfarrerin Lenau and as the winery owner Der Eugen.
-Even in old age, Schultheiss was still regularly on the theater stage for several weeks a year in the comedy im Marquardt in Stuttgart.
+He was involved in television films and family series such as Oh God, Herr Pfarrer, Der König von Bärenbach, as the pious parish councilor Karl Engstinger in Pfarrerin Lenau and as the winery owner Der Eugen.
+Even in old age, Schultheiß was still regularly on the theater stage for several weeks at the Komödie im Marquardt in Stuttgart.
 From 2000 to 2007 he played the supporting role of the upper-class landlord Rominger in the SWR crime scene in Stuttgart (Ernst Bienzle).
 In 2009 he took part in the Swabian mini-series Laible und Frisch.
-In addition to acting, Schultheiss writes humorous dialogues, poems and valentines.
+In addition to acting, Schultheiß wrote humorous dialogues, poems and valentines.

-Personal life
+Personal life and death

-On May 25, 1950, Schultheiss married actress Trudel Wulle (1925–2021); In 1955 their son was born.
+On 25 May 1950, Schultheiß married actress Trudel Wulle (1925–2021); in 1955 their son was born.
 The couple lived in Wildberg.

-Scultheiss turned 100 on 25 May 2024.
+Schultheiß turned 100 on 25 May 2024, and died on 22 December 2025, at the age of 101.